 CVRPC and the DEC thanks everyone for their input, feedback, comments, and participation in the TBP review process and public meeting attendance.
 These plans are a wonderful example of collaborative partnerships and science-based protection and restoration prioritization as Vermonters work to meet the goals set forth in the plan and the state and federal Clean Water Acts.
 Keep up the good work!

 Please also enjoy this interactive StoryMap about the Basin Plan.

+The Lamoille Basin Plan is currently being updated!
 With one of its municipalities in the Lamoille River Basin, Woodbury, the CVRPC is embarking on another Basin Planning effort with the Department of Environmental Conservation to update the Lamoille Tactical Basin Plan.
-This following story map from the Agency of Natural Resources provides key information on Tactical Basin Plans and the process for their development.
+Click here for more information from the Watershed Planning Program at DEC on the Lamoille TBP update and/or view this Story Map.

 See the latest press release here for the Lamoille Tactical Basin Planning effort: Lamoille Tactical Basin Plan Press Release

 Barre City Barre Town and Plainfield

 The Health Center in Plainfield, Vermont

 A collaborative effort among the CVRPC, the Town of Plainfield, the Health Center, and landowners culminated in a stormwater final design to slow down water runoff and restore a gully down slope of the Heath Center which has been eroding for years.
 This design was funded by the Vermont Department of Environmental Conservation and completed by Milone and MacBroom, Inc.